 The ALAC supports the WG’s preliminary recommendation 2.4.c.1 for operational improvements to the high-level, seven criteria-based change request process from the 2012 round.
 We also think ICANN Org must determine if re-evaluation is needed to ensure if a new JV entity that is created as part of an allowable change request still meets the requirements of the program.
 Similarly, ICANN Org must perform a re-evaluation of the new applied-for string in all string related evaluation elements (e.g. DNS Stability, String Contention, etc) and for the new string to be (a) subject to name collision risk assessment, (b) put out for public comment and (c) open to established Objection procedures.

 The ALAC opines that the existing seven criteria as listed in the Supplemental Report (on page 27) along with name collision risk assessment serve as a strong foundation for considering change requests to applied-for strings.
-Any change request for a new string where name collision risk is present or if the new string is not closely related to the original string – as determined through expert /community input – must not be approved.
+Any change request for a new string where name collision risk is present or if the new string is not closely related to the original string – as determined through expert /community input – or if the new string is an exact match to or is an IDN variant of an already-applied-for string or is an IDN variant of a delegated string, must not be approved.

 The ALAC believes that the opportunity for public comment to change requests is important because that process allows the ICANN Community to raise concerns to them or even to withdraw or acknowledge that concerns raised on the original applied-for string in contention have been mitigated through a change request, if it is so.